Where Are Our Universal Rights?

 Economic globalization has increased the trafficking of women from poorer countries to wealthier countries.
 The trafficking is done legally or illegally, and in most cases the women find themselves in forced work and prostitution.
 The United Nations estimates that around four million people are being trafficked each year globally, amounting to large profits to criminal groups.

-The trafficking of human beings is an organized crime, with the majority of traffickers linked to Mafia or other international criminal groups.
-To combat this trafficking, the United Nations proposed the New Convention on transnational organized crime in December 2000.
+The trafficking of human beings is an organized crime with the majority of traffickers linked to Mafia or other international criminal groups.
+To combat this trafficking, the United Nations proposed in December 2000 the New Convention on transnational organized crime.
 Later, the Protocol on the Trafficking on Human Beings was introduced to prevent, suppress and punish trafficking in persons--especially women.

-Corporate globalization and privatization in many countries lead to a lack of opportunity and subpar living conditions.
-Many women are compelled to leave their homes with hopes of finding better jobs.
+The lack of opportunities and poor conditions in the women's respective countries caused by increased corporate globalization and privatization compel them to leave their homes with hopes of finding better jobs.
 The poverty of women has increased since the collapse of the Iron Curtain, with the economic transition in Central Europe and Eastern Europe prompting many women to migrate for work in Western Europe.

-These women turn to all resources, including advertisements in newspapers, and accept positions as maids, factory workers and dancers in the hope of a better life.
+These women turn to all resources, including advertisements in newspapers, and accept positions as maids, factory workers, and dancers in the promise of a better life.
 But promises are not kept.
 What appears to be a proper job application and contract with a legitimate employer turns out to be an introduction to the sex industry, in which women find themselves sold for prostitution.

 Such is the case of Olga, a 25-year-old woman from Ukraine.
 Olga responded to an advertisement for a job in Greece as a shop assistant.
-Olga had hoped the job would bring her a better life and a fulfilling adventure.
-But a horrifying experience awaited her instead.
+Olga had hoped the job would bring her a better life and a fulfilling adventure; but a perilous adventure was what awaited her.